angeladt1997/AffinityEngineeringRewire/README.md

 If you so happen to stop by this repository and have questions about my process or progress, feel free to email me at: angeladthomas97@gmail.com!

+You can find the deployed site at: https://affinity-engineering-rewire.vercel.app/